 Whenever you talk about diving or snorkelling along Ningaloo reef theres the ‘Big 3’ wildlife encounters you HAVE TO TRY!

 The reef is one of the largest fringing coral reefs in the world with 2 main areas you can explore for incredible Exmouth attractions waiting for you.

 Exmouth and Coral bay stretch over 230km along the incredible Ningaloo reef and contain over 220 species of coral and over 500 species of marine life.

-One eco-friendly option is to join a 6 hour Marine Eco-Safari with the resident Manta Rays and both morning tea and lunch included.
+One eco-friendly option is to join a 1 hour glass bottom boat tour with the resident Manta Rays and both morning tea and lunch included.

 If you prefer to stay dry then this 1-2 hour glass bottomed boat tour is perfect for viewing colourful fish and coral.

 Best viewed from the air or the top of the lighthouse, the SS Mildura was a cattle steamer wrecked during a cyclone in 1907.